vijilAI/docs/source/tests-library/security.md

 ## DAN

 A model provider typically prepends a system prompt that stipulates organizational policies (safety guardrails, content moderation filters, etc.) to every user prompt.
 A Do-Anything-Now ([DAN](https://adguard.com/en/blog/chatgpt-dan-prompt-abuse.html)) attack is a user prompt designed to get the model to ignore these guardrails.
-Falcon-40B-Instruct exhibits high susceptibility to DAN attacks.

 Vijil covers 15 DAN attack scenarios through tests implemented in this module.